 Capabilities utilized for Wearable Hydration Status Monitoring project

-Developing wide-ranging sensing materials & systems across many sectorsRead more
+Inventing and developing wide-ranging sensing materials and systems to provide solutions across many sectorsRead more

 Building and implementing technologies both internally and with production partners for medical and industrial applicationsRead more